Which Travel Conferences Should You Attend from June through December of 2026?

 A handful of people actually did come to Catania, and they got stranded when the Italian government locked the entire country down and imposed travel bans on March 9th.
 Rick gave this group a name and called them "TBEX Survivors."

-I will never ever compromise my values just to fit in with other people.
+Again, I will never ever compromise my values just to fit in with other people.
 What you see is what you get, you can take it or leave it.
 I believe in being a real person, and keeping it real.
 I'm open to anyone who acts like a half-ass decent person, and if they're willing to give me a chance then I always reciprocate.
 I have an elaborate social network with people from all walks of life, and I feel that every single person alive should be this way.
 It's just the right way to be.
-I only have a problem with people who have a problem with me.
+I only have a problem with people who have a problem with me, and I don't mess with people unless they mess with me first and even then, I try to pick my battles wisely.

-And to all the people who gave me a hard time for publicly endorsing Trump on Facebook in 2020, it feels damn good to say that you lost and we won.
-I was right to support Trump, and you were wrong to support Biden in 2020 and Harris in 2024.
-And the fact that Trump received 2.3 million more popular votes than Kamala did, most Americans not only knew of and felt the damage that Biden created in 4 years, but they also could predict what potential damage Kamala would have done, if she would have been elected, after being selected by Biden to be the Democratic nominee.
+And to all the people who gave me a hard time for publicly endorsing Trump on Facebook in 2020, it feels damn good to say that you all lost and we won.
+I was right to support Trump, and you all were wrong to support Biden in 2020 and Harris in 2024.
+And the fact that Trump received 2.3 million more popular votes than Kamala did and captured all 7 Swing States, most Americans not only knew of and felt the damage that Biden created in 4 years, but they also could predict what potential damage Kamala would have done, if she would have been elected, after being selected by Biden to be the Democratic nominee.
+Thank God for President Trump and his good work.
+God Bless America.

-I advise anyone that if you want to get to know someone or if you have a problem with someone, be courageous and be adult-like about it and talk to them face-to-face.
-Don't give people dirty looks, gossip about them and try to understand them from a superficial Hollywood, pop-culture and social-media perspective.
-Be real, and talk to them in person and get to know the real them.
+I advise anyone that if you want to get to know someone or if you have a problem with someone, be noble, courageous and adult-like about it and talk to them face-to-face.
+Don't give people dirty looks, call them names, gossip about them and try to understand them from a superficial Hollywood, pop-culture or social-media perspective.
+Be human, and talk to them in person and get to know the real them.
 Do this before you decide if you like them or not.
 It's better to act like an adult rather than a 7th-grader (unless you are a 7th-grader).
-This works in my small town where I grew up, and it can work for everyone else.
+This works in my small town where I grew up, and it can work for everyone else as well.

 Lastly, and probably the most disturbing thing that I witnessed at TBEX, was the Sinophobia that seemed to be omnipresent there, and this is no thanks to COVID-19, South China Sea issues, spy balloons, and so many other issues that involve China and poor Sino-American relations.
 But as a person who is partial to both China and the United States, I take this seriously and personally.
 I know what life is really like in China, not what the Western-propagated media tells people it's like.
 People who work in the travel industry really need to stop busting on China.
 There is nothing worse than people who are involved with travel promoting China in a negative context, especially those whom have never even been to China, and have no Chinese or Chinese-American friends.
-One of my goals while living and working in China have been to help promote China in a positive light, and to help people understand what life is really like there.
-Nobody wants to see Sino-American relations improve more than myself.
-In July of 2023, I hosted my very first social event for China Social+Travel Network, which was a two-hour event at the InterContinental Changsha with several speakers and an afterparty on the rooftop bar.
+One of my goals while living and working in China was to help promote tourism in China in a positive way, and to help people understand what life is really like there.
+Nobody wants to see Sino-American relations improve more than people like myself, Americans who are partial to China.
+In July of 2023, I hosted my very first social event for China Social+Travel Network, which was a two-hour event at the InterContinental Changsha with several speakers and an afterparty at the rooftop bar.
 It was a great time, and there was also one on October 18th in Baoding at the Hilton DoubleTree with an afterparty, and we offered free tickets to a couple of local museums (with the help of the local tourism authority).
-The last event was actually just a get-together in Harbin, China at a coffee shop, with walking tours around the city during the Harbin International Ice and Snow Sculpture Festival.
-The first two were put together with the help of a friend of mine, an American professor who also lives and teaches in China.
-My next event is scheduled to be in Wenzhou, China before August.
-The goals of these events are to help bring foreigners and Chinese people together, to bridge cultural gaps and to help promote tourism in China.
-And also to counter the Sinophobic, Western-propagated media that is fueled by politics and money (& racism).
-In my 8+ years as an expat living and working in China, I've never experienced any real animosity.
-It is extremely safe in China, as there is almost no domestic crime; no shootings, no rioters, no burning buildings down to the ground after they've been robbed blind.
-I can't defend the Chinese Communist Party, but I will always defend Chinese people and Chinese culture.
-And I will always defend Wuhan, because this is the city that changed my life forever and for the better.
-China is my land of opportunity, and after August when I leave China, I will publish my Brainz Magazine article about my China story, which will basically be the prelude to the book that I'm writing about my China life.
-And it is an article that will teach people how they can make China their own land of opportunity.
+The last event was at the Sheraton Grand in Hankou (Wuhan).
+There were also two get-togethers, the first in Harbin, China at a coffee shop, with walking tours around the city during the Harbin International Ice and Snow Sculpture Festival which was late December of 2024.
+The second one was in November of 2025 in Nanjing at Finnegan's Irish Wake Pub.
+The goals of these events were to help bring foreigners and Chinese people together, to bridge cultural gaps and to help promote tourism in China.
+And also to counter the Sinophobic, Western-propagated media that is fueled by politics, money and racism.

-I can't be a part of any entity that is anti-Chinese.
-I can't, I shouldn't and I won't.
+I can't be a part of any entity that is anti-Chinese; I can't, I shouldn't, I won't.

 TBEX is what I consider to be a "fully-loaded" conference with speakers, sessions, FAM trips, etc.

 To the people who are regulars at TBEX, good for you.
 I'm glad you like it.
-To the people who are curious about TBEX, I would recommend checking it out at least once.
+To the people who are curious about TBEX who are liberals and who hate President Trump, perhaps you'll enjoy it.
 Maybe you'll love it, maybe not.
-I talk about my personal experiences at TBEX because anyone who shares similar cultural attributes as I do, or has similar beliefs, be they cultural or political, I feel you need to be conscious of yourself at TBEX.
-Again, I don't write what I do about TBEX for myself, I do it for others.
+I talk about my own personal experiences at TBEX because anyone who shares similar cultural attributes as I do, or has similar beliefs, be they cultural or political, I feel you need to be conscious of yourself at TBEX.
+I don't write what I do about TBEX for myself, I do it for others.
+I like to offer guidance with anything travel-related, when I can.

 I truly wish Rick Calvert, his friends and everyone who is loyal to TBEX all the best.
 I really mean that.
-I have no animosity toward any of them.
-I really meant it when I said that TBEX has a lot of potential and perhaps it has improved a great deal since 2022.
-I hope it has.
-And if you're reading this and you've never been to a TBEX, I do encourage you to attend one of their events and see how you like it.
-Maybe you will love it and you will want to attend more of them.
+I have no real animosity toward any of them.
+I just love my country and I care about those who are new to travel and travel conferencing.
+I really meant it when I said that TBEX has a lot of potential and I hope that it will become a better place that all people can enjoy.

 There are plenty of alternatives to TBEX, a great deal in fact and it seems as though there are more of them coming out every year.
 Next I'm going to discuss my personal favorite.
 I've only been to one of them but doing the math and comparing it to other conferences I've been to, I wouldn't look any further than Traverse.
 I say this for a multitude of reasons but I will admit that I have yet to attend more of them, so much of how I feel about Traverse stems from me personally attending only one, just like my feelings toward TBEX are based on first-hand experiences.
 But I always like to consider other people's experiences as well, to give my assessments better balance.